|

 You need a person with administrative privileges on the Exchange server

 to set your primary email address - that's us.
-If,
+You can

 You can setup all the extra POP3/SMTP accounts yourself and choose anything at all as